aberrya/WildFireSmokeDetection/README.md

 #### Others Model Tried

- - SSD Mobile to solve this problem, but in results we found some limitations with some pattern of images.
-Training was very slow
+ - Explored SSD Mobile to solve this problem, but in results we found some limitations with some pattern of images.
+Training was very slow.

  - FatserRCNN ResNet101 - Got  best accuracy and lowest loss with this.
 But it was giving many False Positive for Fog images test.

  - Faster_rcnn_inception_resnet_v2_atrous_coco also gave good results for true positives but the prediction time is very high and do not solve False Postives problem(predicting fog as smoke)

  - Segmentation part of this problem is also tried with Detectron2 model by preparing data from Labelme and then converted it to COCO with labelme2coco.py.
-But could not complete in due course of Hackathon

- - AP factor for segmenatation part was very less, so we are not including with our results.
+AP factor for segmentation part was very less and we could not complete in due course of Hackathon.

-#### Results
+#### Some inference results

 ![alt text](https://github.com/Krrish3398/WildFireSmokeDetection/blob/master/smoke_detection_model/results_efficientnet_d3/True_Positives/1.png)
 ![alt text](https://github.com/Krrish3398/WildFireSmokeDetection/blob/master/smoke_detection_model/results_efficientnet_d3/True_Positives/2.png)